HerrDextro/Lernperiode-11/README.md

 Today I added a page with 2 text outputs and a button, which allows you to practise keying morse and getting the timings right.
 For this I created a class containing logic for determining what press timings are what morse characters, and also calculating WPM so the user knows exactly what their WPM is set to.
 I had to do some research as to how the timings work exactly and also how to calculate the WPM, where I settled on the "PARIS check" which is just using whatever morse unit time is set to key the word "paris" with a trailing space.
 It took me alot of time to figure out how exactly to get working key pressed and released events in MAUI, since there were several ways and the NuGet I needed for the previous method I was using had alot of issues.
 As of right now, the key functionality does work but is not very smooth at all, and the characters dont really behave leading me to believe there must be a bug with the timing logic or the timing to morse method.
 I also did implement the wpm functionality but I didnt add any settings for that yet on the settings page.

 Note: turns out I forgot like the most important thing about the code and ignored it when I decided to change the structure.
 Yes, its bugged.
+I fixed it by adding an async timer for the space timings, and made some small functional changes to make the experience smoother.

+## Goals 04.09

+Goals 04.09
+- [ ] As the user I want to have an auditory feedback when keying Morse so that I can learn to decode by sound
+- [ ] As the user I want to be able to set the WPM speed and save it to customize the practising
+- [ ] As the user I want to be able to practise decoding morse characters
+- [ ] As the user I want to be able to practise decoding morse words/sentences